My regional manager had a decision he couldn't make.

 And like any system, it's only as strong as its weakest part.

 When information is distorted by bias, the outcomes you anticipate are built on a false picture.
 When incentives corrupt your view of likely outcomes, your actions serve the wrong goals.
-When execution fails, even the best judgement produces poor results.
+When execution fails, even the best judgment produces poor results.

 Cases aren't lost on individual pieces of evidence.